tjitze/RankPL/documentation/overview.md

 ## The *observe* statement

-The *observe* statement revises the ranking of alternatives due to a given condition that we observe or learn to hold.
+The *observe* statement revises the ranking over alternative program flows due to a given condition that we observe or learn to hold.
 How does this work?
-Intuitively, if we would halt the execution of a RankPL program at a given point, we end up with a ranking function over alternative program states.
 The observe statement does two things:

-1. it rules out (or blocks) all alternatives that do not satisfy the observed condition, and
+1. it uniformly shifts down the ranks of the alternatives that satisfy `b` to zero.
-2. it uniformly shifts down the ranks of the remaining alternatives so that the result is, again, a proper ranking function over alternatives.
+1. it blocks execution of the remaining alternatives.

-Of course, this is exactly what the ranking-theoretic conditioning operation does, which we described in the [section on ranking theory](#sec-rankingtheory).
+Of course, this is exactly what ranking-theoretic conditioning does (discussed [above](#sec-rankingtheory)) except that we block the execution of alternatives that do not satisfy the observed condition, instead of shifting their ranks up to ∞.

 To demonstate the observe statement we adapt the previous example as follows.
 ```